iamflorencejay/LBRY-Vault-website/index.md

 If you want to setup Multi Signature wallet follow [this guide.](https://lbry.com/faq/multisig)

 ## Use your Ledger device with LBRY Vault
-> **Currently to store you need to use modified version of Electrum app which has been modified to support LBC.**
+> **NOTE: Currently to store, you need to use modified version of Electrum app which has been modified to support LBC.**

 1. Simply connect and unlock your Ledger device;
 2. Open the LBRY app on the device;